California HealthCare Foundation – Supporting ideas and innovations to improve health care for all Californians.

 Briefing — Health Reform 101: The Basics of the Affordable Care Act

-The Affordable Care Act (ACA), passed into law just over a year ago, identified significant responsibilities for both the federal government and the states prior to full implementation in 2014.
+The Affordable Care Act (ACA), passed into law in early 2010, identified significant responsibilities for both the federal government and the states prior to full implementation in 2014.

 This CHCF Sacramento briefing provided a basic overview of the ACA and its impact on California as the state implements health reform.
 This briefing is intended for those not closely following the ins and outs of the ACA or implementation activities in California.